gcardi/Anafestica/QUICK_TOUR.md

 <img src="https://i.ibb.co/7NGKxzm/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-12.png" alt="Turn off classic C++ compiler">

 Set the appropriate values for *CompanyName*, *ProductName*, and *ProductVersion* in the version info keys for all platforms.
-Note: if you skip this step, when you start the application it will give you a "resource not found error".
-The application needs these values because it uses them to access the `HKCU\CompanyName\ProductName\ProductVersion` path in the Windows Registry.

 <img src="https://i.ibb.co/qdDQQP3/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-13.png" alt="Set version info keys">

+> *Note: if you skip the previous step, when you start the application it will give you a "resource not found error".
+The application needs these values because it uses them to access the `HKCU\CompanyName\ProductName\ProductVersion` path in the Windows Registry.*

 Let's save the project.